maggie-j-liu/gh-star/README.md

 # gh-star
-A Github CLI extension to star repos.
+A Github CLI extension for starring repos.

 ## Installation
 ```